CGI Group (GIB) Received its Third Buy in a Row

-After Raymond James and Scotiabank gave CGI Group (NYSE: GIB) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Paul Treiber maintained a Buy rating on CGI Group yesterday and set a price target of C$110.00.
-The company’s shares closed last Thursday at $69.90.
+After RBC Capital and Scotiabank gave CGI Group (NYSE: GIB) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Steven Li maintained a Buy rating on CGI Group today and set a price target of C$102.00.
+The company’s shares closed last Thursday at $71.04.

-According to TipRanks.com, Treiber is a 5-star analyst with an average return of 23.5% and a 77.7% success rate.
-Treiber covers the Technology sector, focusing on stocks such as Enghouse Systems, Sierra Wireless, and BlackBerry.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for CGI Group with a $75.94 average price target, representing a 10.1% upside.
-In a report issued on July 24, Scotiabank also maintained a Buy rating on the stock with a C$92.00 price target.
+Currently, the analyst consensus on CGI Group is a Strong Buy with an average price target of $77.96, representing a 13.0% upside.
+In a report issued on July 21, RBC Capital also maintained a Buy rating on the stock with a C$110.00 price target.

 See today’s analyst top recommended stocks >>